vishoo7/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 10% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as evidenced by trying different epochs and comparing training loss vs validation loss.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used an Adam optimizer so that manually training the learning rate wasn't necessary.

 ![alt text][image9]

+# After thoughts

+I enjoyed this exercise for the most part.
+I did at times find it frustrating when I could not stay on the road.
+What is important is to be patient and repeatedly analyze all of the steps, as with any engineering challenge you struggle with.
+In the end, getting the car to successfully round the track brought me great satisfaction, and excitement for the implications of using this method for the greater problem of designing self driving car software.

+I find model improvement as a departure from most of my experiences in computer science in a sense that we are performing trial and error on parameters.
+Ironically, this is more "science" than what I traditionally refer to as computer science, namely software development.
+As mentioned before, I don't doubt that the model can be improved drastically by changing the architecture or especially improving upon the algorithm for determining the angle correction for the left/right camera images (currently I am simply adding or subtracting a constant value).